-If you can do everything you love and convert your passion to help you pay the bills, you can be doing what you love for an elongated period of time but not otherwise.
+If you can do everything you love and convert your passion for helping you pay the bills, you can be doing what you love for an elongated period, but not otherwise.

 You have to find a business around your passion that can help you make money.

-We live in the age of internet where you can write about any hobby or passion of your choice and still can make a business out of it.
+We live in the age of the internet where you can write about any hobby or passion of your choice and still can do business out of it.

-There are many bloggers who write what they love and have made it a business to help fund their passion with their writing.
+Many bloggers write what they love and have made it a business to help fund their passion with their writing.

-- Travel bloggers where people share about their stay in different places.
-They love travelling and so blog has helped them do what they love.
-An example: http://cheeseweb.eu/
+- Travel bloggers share about their stay in different places.
+They love traveling, and so the blog has helped them do what they love.

-- Body building blogs where people share how they have achieved great results with the process they have followed.
-Example: http://stronglifts.com/ (was my client).
+- Bodybuilding blogs share how they have achieved great results with a process for others to follow.

-- Cooking recipes where bloggers share what they have cooked and how they cooked and has developed a business around it.
-Example: http://whatanindianrecipe.com/ (My Wife’s blog partnered with her friend)
+- Cooking bloggers share what they have cooked and how they cook to develop an online business around it.

 Whatever you are passionate about, try to work out a plan to convert your passion into a business.